Jump toRotations | Call schedule

 Emergency Psychiatry

-Service Director: Dr. Don Bohnenkamp
+Service Director: Dr. Angela Lin

 Residents provide psychiatric consultations in Barnes-Jewish Hospital’s Level 1 emergency and trauma center.
 Residents learn how to do an emergency psychiatric assessment and risk assessment in order to determine the appropriate level of care for the patient.
 Residents learn the use of both pharmacotherapies and psychotherapies in the emergency setting.